✅ What’s New – 17th September Update

 , .XLS

-You’ll see a progress bar for each file, so you know what’s uploaded and what’s not.
+You’ll see a progress bar for each file, so you know what’s imported and what’s not.

 3. Preview the Information